 ✓ If you're not hosting, bring something that's healthy.
 If all else fails, you know you'll have at least one healthy option to eat.

 ✓ If you're hosting, swap out unhealthy ingredients with healthier ones.
-Our Busy Woman's Guide to Healthy Eating has the FULL breakdown on healthy, whole food swaps.
+If you're unsure where to start or how to replace highly-processed foods with healthier, FfL-friendly (clean, nutritious, good-for-you) choices, our FULLforLife Website has the FULL breakdown on healthy, whole food swaps.

 ✓ Serve it anywhere except on the table!
-I don't know about you, but if food is in front of me, I'm bound to continue picking at it even after I should throw in the towel.
+We don't know about you, but if food is in front of us, we're bound to continue picking at it even after we should throw in the towel.
 Rather than serving your holiday spread on the dining room table, pre-plate the meal or set it up buffet style somewhere that's not within arm’s reach to tempt you.
-Since you're a lot less likely to get up from the table to grab seconds, this can save you from consuming a bunch of extra calories.
+Because you're a lot less likely to get up from the table to grab seconds, this can save you from consuming A BUNCH of extra calories.

 ✓ Take inventory, prioritize your favorite foods and pay attention to your portions.
 It's easy to get out of control when you have a mouth-watering spread of food in front of you.
 Before you start piling food onto your plate, take inventory of everything there is to choose from.
 When you grab a plate, choose ONE or TWO of your favorite cheat foods and DON’T pile them sky high!
 There's nothing wrong with a little balance, that’s why we promote the 80/20 Approach (more on that HERE)!
 Just keep the cheat food to the 20%, not the 80!
 For a SUPER simple way to identify serving sizes, check out our Portion Guide (HERE).

 ✓ Contain yourself when it comes to condiments.
 Gravy and other toppings can REALLY rack up calories!
-I’m not saying avoid them all together, just don’t splurge on them either.
+We're not saying avoid them all together, just don’t splurge on them either.

 ✓ Last, when you’re finished eating, PUT THE FOOD AWAY!
 Having the spread still sitting out within sight (and smell!) leads to temptation.
 Once you've eaten, clean up and put away all your leftovers for later!

 ✓ Don’t fret about fitness!
-The holiday's are a time to celebrate and enjoy being together with the ones you love, not worry about exercising.
+The holidays are a time to celebrate and enjoy being together with the ones you love, not worrying about exercising.
 A happy medium?
-After you're done eating, rather than getting comfy on the couch, help all that deliciousness digest by getting everyone together to take a nice walk!!
+After you're done eating, rather than getting comfy on the couch, help all that deliciousness digest by getting everyone together to take a nice walk!

 Pam and Kalie